bart-kroon/TM1/README.md

 After this the TMIV executables Encoder and Decoder will be available under the directory /Workspace/TM1-master/bin.
 By default TMIV only builds the HM modules that are required for TMIV (TLibCommon and TLibDecoder).
-When HM_BUILD_TAPPDECODER and HM_BUILD¬_TAPPENCODER are selected, then the TAppDecoder and TAppEncoder tools respectively will also be installed to this directory.
+When HM_BUILD_TAPPDECODER and HM_BUILD_TAPPENCODER are selected, then the TAppDecoder and TAppEncoder tools respectively will also be installed to this directory.